nkusip/Final-Capstone-Project_Impact_of_Landslides_and_Floods_in_Rwanda/analysis/README.md

-This is a project notebook that includes cleaning and analysis of landslide and flood events data.
+This folder contains my final project notebook that includes all the codes for my data manipulation, exploration, analysis and visualisation. c